greghart/powerputtygo/sqlp/README.md

   * we want to select a subset of the struct to fill in
 * embedded fields
   * we want to have embedded structs populated by the query results
-* write support -- annotate which fields should "belong" to the table of the struct
+* write support -- update and insert structs
+  * we want to avoid becoming an ORM, so this is an intentionally thin and basic layer, just helping write concise code for the basic cases
-  * by default, only top level fields which aren't sub structs are written
+  * by default, all non-struct type fields are assumed to be direct columns
-  * add `write` to override to writing, or `readonly`
+  * set `column` tag to set an embedded struct's fields as columns
+  * set `virtual` tag to remove a non-struct type field as a column

 ```go
 type Person struct {